YBHwang/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Provide_Audio_Content.md

   <p>Items related to playback controls are subject to mandatory implementation.
 Particularly, not implementing the actions that respond to the <code>Clova.PauseIntent</code> and the <code>Clova.StopIntent</code> built-in intents may result in serious inconvenience to users.</p>
 </div>

 If the user makes an utterance such as "Pause," "Play again," or "Stop," the custom extension must respond appropriately to each pause, resume play, or cancel play request.
-In this process, the client receives `Clova.PauseIntent`, `Clova.ResumeIntent`, and `Clova.StopIntent` built-in intents as `IntentRequest` type request message on each request.
+In this process, the client receives `Clova.PauseIntent`, `Clova.ResumeIntent`, and `Clova.StopIntent` built-in intents as an `IntentRequest` type request message on each request.
 The custom extension must send the following directive messages to CEK as a [response message](/CEK/References/CEK_API.md#CustomExtResponseMessage).

 {% if book.TargetCountryCode == "KR" %}
 * [`PlaybackController.Pause`](/CIC/References/CICInterface/PlaybackController.md#Pause) directive: Directs the client to pause the playing audio stream.